ismailceylan/type.js/readme.md

 ```

 ### Testing "Is A" relations
+Type.js allows us to define types.
+Types can extend other types, and we can check this directly without creating an instance.
+Types can also implement interfaces, allowing us to test it without instantiation.
+Finally, types can use traits, and we can verify trait usage without creating an instance.

+We can also perform all the mentioned tests on instances created by types as well.

+Type.js allows interfaces to extend multiple interfaces with `extends` method and traits to use multiple traits with `use` method.
+Also, to check whether an interface extends other interface we have a `is` method on interfaces, and to check whether a trait uses other traits we have a `behave` method on traits.

 ```js
 // please remember that the "ismail" object does not directly extends
 // the "Creature" type.
 It extends the "Animal" intermediate type.